Skip to content

 Our topic for this week is brand equity development, in which we introduce the practice of "brand singularity," drawing insights and inspiration from our experience conducting brand research for many clients.
 What we share here is relevant to both B2C brands and B2B, the latter being where most of our clients today live.

-In a previous post titled "Brands are like Faberge Eggs" we discussed the delicate nature of the task of developing and nurturing your brand.
-Another important challenge is also developing your brand strategy in a way that it’s connotation in the minds of your buyers is uncluttered and singular.
+In a previous post, we discussed the delicate task of developing and nurturing your brand.
+Another important challenge is also developing your brand identity so that that its connotation in the minds of your buyers is uncluttered and singular.
 Too many brands try too hard to stand for too many things, leading to brand diffusion.
-The essential principle here is that brands that stand for more than one essential and singular concept don’t stand for anything at all.
-They become indistinguishable and commoditized in their market space.
-They occupy no unique position in the buyer's mind and therefore carry little weight when buyers make their purchase decisions.
+The essential principle here is that brands that stand for more than one essential and singular concept end up not standing for anything at all.
+Their brand become indistinguishable and commoditized in their market space.
+It occupies no unique position in the buyer's mind and therefore carry little weight when buyers make their purchase decisions.
+This is corroborated in our qualitative research interviews.
+Enterprise and Mid-Market C-level executives who are decision-makers for technology solutions tell us that many categories contain too many brands that have become virtually indistinguishable from each other.

 How singular then is your brand identity?
 How can you tell?
 One effective way is to survey your target buyers (minimum recommended sample size for B2B decision makers is 300; 500 for B2C) using the following methodology:

-8111 Image for bottom of Brand Singularity pic file
+t8111 Image for bottom of Brand Singularity pic file

 To learn more about our brand development research methods or about our Brand Power Grid™, please contact us at insights@svrg.net